dana-ross/http2-server-push/readme.txt

 Server push is triggered by the same mechanism as *link prefetching*, which almost all major modern browsers support over HTTP 1.x.
 So even if you can't take advantage of HTTP/2's features, people visiting your site may still get a better experience from prefetching.

-= Does this work with LiteSpeed? =

-LiteSpeed doesn't currently support server push.
-But I've been in touch with the LiteSpeed team, and they've confirmed this plugin should just work with their server when support is added.

 = How do I know if this is working? =

 There are a couple ways: